moby/moby/docs/sources/articles/runmetrics.md

 was executing system calls on behalf of those processes.

 Those times are expressed in ticks of 1/100th of a second.
 Actually, they are expressed in "user jiffies".
-There are `USER_HZ`{.docutils .literal} *"jiffies"* per second, and on x86 systems, `USER_HZ` is 100.
+There are `USER_HZ` *"jiffies"* per second, and on x86 systems,
+`USER_HZ` is 100.
 This used to map exactly to the number of scheduler "ticks" per second; but with the advent of higher frequency scheduling, as well as [tickless